 OSCE approaches to security are multidimensional and comprehensive, entailing specific “basket” of issues ranging from the politico-military and economic-environmental aspects to the human dimensions.
 From the OSCE perspective they are closely interrelated and intertwined and each of the baskets is crucial for maintaining comprehensive and indivisible peace and security in the OSCE area.
-It therefore addresses a wide range of security-related concerns, including arms control, confidence- and security-building measures, human rights, national minorities, democratization, policing strategies, counter-terrorism, economic and environmental activities etc. Early warning, conflict prevention, crisis management and post-conflict rehabilitation are among the priorities of the Organization.
+Early warning, conflict prevention, crisis management and post-conflict rehabilitation are among the priorities of the Organization.
 Decisions of the OSCE have politically binding character and are adopted by the rule of consensus.

 The OSCE decision-making bodies are:

 The OSCE Chairmanship-in-Office (CiO) is set for one year period to lead, coordinate and execute all other duties necessary for the management of the Organization.
-Current OSCE CiO is Lithuania.
-It is supported by the former and next Chairmanships, which together with the chairing country form an OSCE Troika – currently Kazakhstan, Lithuania and Ireland.
-The OSCE secretariat provides operational support to the Organization; it assists the CiO and the participating States in their activities.
-The secretariat is headed by the Secretary General.
-It is located in Vienna.
+Current OSCE CiO is Serbia.
+It is supported by the former and next Chairmanships, which together with the chairing country form an OSCE Troika – currently Switzerland, Serbia and Germany.
+The OSCE Secretariat provides operational support to the Organization; it assists the CiO and the participating States in their activities.
+The Secretariat is headed by the Secretary General and located in Vienna.

 The Parliamentary Assembly of the OSCE is the platform of inter-parliamentary relations and cooperation.

 The OSCE has established a web of field missions with the aim of organizing its activities more efficiently and better coordinating with the participating States, as well as for raising awareness on the goals and principles of the Organization.